PedestrianSean/FringeData/README.md

 Advantages
 ==========
-* Thread safe reads and writes
+* Thread safe reads and writes.
-* FringeDataObject mimics NSManagedObject, so you can continue to use @dynamic properties
+* FringeDataObject mimics NSManagedObject, so you can continue to use @dynamic properties.
-* Only holds changed and recently accessed objects in memory in order to maintain a low footprint
+* Only holds changed and recently accessed objects in memory in order to maintain a low footprint.
-* Has simple begin/commit/rollback transactional ability
+* Has simple begin/commit/rollback transactional ability.
-* JSON backed for human-readable data files and trivial property addition
+* JSON backed for human-readable data files and trivial property addition.
-* FringeObjectStore(s) are reused, so there is never more than one instance representing a given backing store
+* FringeObjectStore(s) are reused, so there is never more than one instance representing a given backing store.

 Disadvantages
 =============
-* Indexing is file-system based and is therefore somewhat limited until I come up with something better
+* Indexing is file-system based and is therefore somewhat limited until I come up with something better.

 Requirements
 ============
-* ARC - Sorry, weak references are far too useful to make porting to non-ARC worth the effort
-* SBJSON - It's in the repo as a git submodule, just run "git submodule update --init"
+* SBJSON

 How To Use
 ==========
-Comming soon(ish)